-1. Go to Tools: Region of Interest Tools and verify that there is a check mark beside the menu item.
-If not, click on this item or press CTRL + SHIFT + T to enable the ROI tools.

-- 2. Click on the displayed ROI tool (e.g. Rectangle Tool on the Tools toolbar and choose an ROI shape from the flyout menu (rectangle, circle, polygon, region). - 3.
-Using your mouse, drag out an area on the image and double-click to set your selection.
+- 1. Go to Tools: Region of Interest Tools and verify that there is a check mark beside the menu item.
+If not, click on this item or press CTRL + SHIFT + T to enable the ROI tools. - 2.
+To add an ROI, click on the displayed ROI tool (e.g. Rectangle Tool on the Tools toolbar and choose an ROI shape from the flyout menu (rectangle, circle, polygon, region).
+Alternately, you can right-click on the image (make sure no existing ROI is selected) and choose Add ROI from the shortcut menu. - 3.
+Using your mouse, drag out an area on the image (not needed if adding from the shortcut menu) and double-click to set your selection.
 Once the selection is set, additional clicks allow rotating, stretching, or skewing the ROI. - 4.
-To add multiple ROI to a matrix, you must give each ROI a name that is unique within the matrixsheet.
-Double-click on the ROI to open a small dialog with access to the object name. - 5.
+You can add multiple ROIs using either the Add ROI shortcut menu (hint: right-click on the matrix image) or with the Tools toolbar buttons.
+Note that when adding multiple ROIs using the toolbar buttons, you'll need to rename each as it is created (otherwise, it will be destroyed when you create a new ROI).
+Double-click on the ROI to open a small dialog and change the Name of the object (hint: simply append a unique number to each Name). - 5.
 Right-click on your ROI and choose an option from the shortcut menu.
-To discard the ROI, press Delete: - o Crop: Crop the image to the minimum rectangular area that will contain the ROI.
+To discard the selected ROI, press Delete: - O Crop: Crop the image to the minimum rectangular area that will contain the ROI.
 By default, values outside the ROI will show black (zero values in Data Mode). - o Copy: Rectangle only.
-Creates an image from the ROI. - o Copy Positions: Copy the position of the selected ROI. - o Paste Positions: Paste the position of the selected ROI to another ROI (width, height...all). - o Export ROI: Save the ROI object(s). - o Import ROI: Replace the object(s) with those in a saved .ROI file (hint: create a "dummy" ROI to import). - o Create New: Use the mroi2mat tool to generate a new matrix from the ROI. - o Extract as XYZ: Use the mroi2xyz tool to generate a new worksheet of XYZ values. - o Intensity Profile: Use the mroiprofile tool to generate a statistics for the ROI.
+Creates an image from the ROI. - O Clear: Clear data within the ROI(s).
+Available only for TIFF stacks, NetCDF data; otherwise unavailable (dimmed). - Add ROI: Adds and enumerates name of each ROI (so that manual renaming is unnecessary when adding multiple ROIs). - Copy Positions: Copy the position of the selected ROI. - o Paste Positions: Paste the position of the selected ROI to another ROI (width, height...all). - o Export ROI: Save the ROI object(s). - Import ROI: Replace the object(s) with those in a saved \.ROI file (hint: create a "dummy" ROI to import).

+- Create ROI from XY: Opens the Create ROI from XY (xy2roi) dialog where you designate XY coordinates for creating ROI. - o Clear All ROIs: Remove ROIs from matrixsheet. - o Create New: Use the mroi2mat tool to generate a new matrix from the ROI. - o Extract as XYZ: Use the mroi2xyz tool to generate a new worksheet of XYZ values. - o Intensity Profile: Use the mroiprofile tool to generate statistics for the ROI. - o Convert to Data: Convert RGB image to data. - o Convert to Gray: Convert RGB image to grayscale. - O View Complex I mage: View components of the complex image.